alvinhizra9/Final_Project_JCDS02_PurwadhikaBDG/README.md

 Then, I do oversampling with SMOTE, but the result is no better.
 So I choose predicting without oversampling.
 The Result is 77% f1-score for training data and 86% for its recall default value.
 For testing data, I get 63% f1-score with 61% recall default value.

 ### Dashboard
-Thanks to Colorlib.com, I have built a beauty dashboard for support this Loan Predictor Modelling.
+Thanks to Colorlib.com, I have built a beauty dashboard to support this Loan Predictor Modelling.
 There are 5 pages, which are:

 #### Home
 This page is to fill features for predicting Loan status.
 There is 9 features which is, family size, contract type, gender,